 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Hakata Dontaku Festival

-Hakata Dontaku is a festival that is attended by more than 2 million people from Japan and overseas.
+Hakata Dontaku is a festival attended by more than 2 million people from Japan and overseas.
 The word “Dontaku” comes from the Dutch word “zondag,” which means Sunday or holiday.

-Men and women of all ages dress up as they parade through the town and dances are performed on the stage created throughout the town.
+Men and women of all ages dress up as they parade through the town and perform dances on stages throughout the town.
 It is a festival that both locals and tourists get to enjoy.

 A lot of people say that while attending the Hakata Dontaku, they discover lots of amazing local foods in Hakata.
 If you get the chance to participate in the event, make sure to try Hakata Ramen and Karashi Mentaiko!

-Sanja Matsuri is a festival held at Asakusa Shrine in Asakusa.
+Sanja Matsuri is held at Asakusa Shrine in Asakusa.
 According to ancient documentation, the festival has been held since 1312 and has a history of 700 years.

 For those who want to see a portable shrine, the festival offers some of the best.
 In addition to the three portable shrines of Asakusa Shrine, which can be said to be the protagonist of the festival, as many as 100 portable shrines will be released from the surrounding towns.

-There are also small and light portable shrines that can only be worn by children and women.
-Recently, it has become more and more common to see women carrying portable shrines, but it is unique portable shrines carried by only women.
+There are also small and light portable shrines that can only be carried by children and women.
+Recently, it has become more common to see women carrying portable shrines, but it is unique to see portable shrines carried only by women.

 Sanja Matsuri is recommended for people who like historical festivals and portable shrines.
 It is a must-see as it is held in the Asakusa area, which is a typical sightseeing spot in Tokyo.